Mennonite Educational Institute: Academics

-MEI has maintained a tradition of academic excellence throughout its 60-year history, consistently ranking 78 of 529 secondary schools in BC for student performance on provincial exams.
+MEI has maintained a tradition of academic rigor throughout its 60-year history, consistently ranking 78 of 529 secondary schools in BC for student performance on provincial exams.
 Students in Grades 4, 7 and 10 met public and private school average results in standardized Math & Academics Reading test and in 2012, MEI graduating students were recognized as a finalist in the Fraser Institute's recognition of Academic Excellence in the province.
 The school's stated commitment is "the assurance that all MEI graduates are qualified for admission into universities, colleges, technical, and Bible schools."
 Over 50% of MEI's students complete their year on the school's Honour Roll, which requires an average of 80% and higher, and more than 2/3 of graduates move on to post-secondary institutions.
 The Fraser Institute's 2014 report card on school performance gave the secondary school 8.1 out of 10 and ranked it 30th out of 289 schools.
 When its elementary school is compared to other local public elementary schools it ranks 3 out of 8 when students with learning disabilities are factored out.